black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 35
 An insertion sort algorithm starts the sort at the beginning of the list, meaning the first element is already sorted.
 With this in mind, create a for loop that starts at the second element in the array - it should still iterate through the rest of the array.

+# Step 36
+Declare a currValue variable and assign it the value at array[i].
+Then, declare a j variable and assign it i - 1.
+Your j variable should be re-assignable.